parallelsio/core-modules/README.md

 > * `npm run ci`: Build a version of the clipper to extensions/chrome/build that points to parallels-ci.meteor.com
 > * `npm run prod`: Build a version of the clipper to extensions/chrome/build that points to parallels.meteor.com
 > * `npm run server`: Starts the meteor app and livereload for the clipper source
+> * `npm run resetdb`: Drops all data in meteor's mongo DB and the Neo4j DB
+> * `npm run exportlog`: (IMPORTANT: the app must be running when you run this command) Export your canvas's data to a json file.
+The file will by default be dropped in meteor-app/data-backups/canvas.events.json.
+You can override this by specifying the BACKUP environment variable.
+> * `npm run importlog`: (IMPORTANT: the app must be running when you run this command.
+However, you should run the resetdb command above before running the import) Rebuild your canvas from scratch by importing a json file of canvas events to be replayed.
+The task will by default try to use meteor-app/data-backups/canvas.events.json.
+You can override this by specifying the BACKUP environment variable.

 > You can see all these scripts (and maybe more) by running `npm run`.